WWE Saturday Night's Main Event lineup: John Cena's last match, WWE Champion vs. NXT Champion - Pro Wrestling Dot Net

 -Bayley vs. Sol Ruca

 Powell’s POV: Gunther beat LA Knight to win The Last Time Is Now tournament to earn the right to face Cena in his final match.
-Cody will face the winner of the Ricky Saints vs. Oba Femi match for the NXT Championship that will be held at NXT Deadline.
-Join me for my live review as Saturday Night’s Main Event streams live next weekend on Peacock (and Netflix internationally) at 7CT/8ET.
+Join me for my live review as Saturday Night’s Main Event streams live on Peacock (and Netflix internationally) at 7CT/8ET.

 Be the first to comment